 As usual, these (and other) test scenarios are easily implemented with the help of a mock service.
 We can configure the session time to be as short as we want.
 We can configure special responses for particular scenarios, and we can specify any call delays we wish for those scenarios.

-Let’s check how can we implement a session-based service.
+Let's check how we can implement a session-based service.

 Sum: a Service We're Going to Mock

 I've seen a few live examples of session-based services, but they are all quite complicated.
 I want to have something simple for this post, so I made up a service that contains all the necessary parts but nothing more.

 Sum operation on all

 Val values passed in the request.
 However, each request must have a valid (non-expired) session id